mshafat/allthrusmartphone.xyz/content/blog/reviews/matt_bacak_secret_email_system_review.md

 ## The Last Missing Piece

 So far what Matt Bacak shared is not anything new.
-He shared strategies to find profitable niches, ways to choose high converting affilaite offers, setting opt-in page and email autoresponder and using mostly paid traffic strategies to get email opt-in and do email marketing to make money by sending irresistible offers on a regular basis.
+He shared strategies to find profitable niches, ways to choose high converting affiliate offers, setting opt-in page and email autoresponder and using mostly paid traffic strategies to get email opt-in and do email marketing to make money by sending irresistible offers on a regular basis.
 But it is not enough to make the money.... there's one missing piece left and it is -- **action**.
 He said this is what makes his successful students apart from those who failed.
 Every one of them took action.
 He shared something I liked:

 > Nobody has ever been paid for what they know.
 They get paid for what they do.

 He said taking action may not make you money initially but it will give you important feedback.
-Take the feedback, adjust accordingly and do it again...
+Take the feedback, adjust, improve accordingly and do it again...

 ## How to Get Your Email Opened?
 After giving you the building blocks of Secret Email System, Matt continues delivering more value on email marketing...